Cosby5/All-My-Stars/README.md

 - [getlantern/systray](https://github.com/getlantern/systray) - a cross platfrom Go library to place an icon and menu in the notification area
 - [asaskevich/EventBus](https://github.com/asaskevich/EventBus) - [Go] Lightweight eventbus with async compatibility for Go
 - [xlab/ios-go](https://github.com/xlab/ios-go) - The iOS-go project provides a platform for writing native iOS apps in Go programming language.
 - [starshiptroopers/ftpdts](https://github.com/starshiptroopers/ftpdts) - Ftp server based on ftpdt and goftp/server and used to do a real-time files generation from templates and exposes them as downloadable files.
-It was originally designed to implement the trick of escaping to the default browser from Facebook, Instagram, webkit in-app browsers on IOS.
+It was originally designed to implement the trick of escap
 - [sbinet/go-android](https://github.com/sbinet/go-android) - NDK bindings for Android and Go
 - [safu9/android-app-publisher](https://github.com/safu9/android-app-publisher) - Upload your app to play store from terminal or ci environment
 - [cathalgarvey/go-termux](https://github.com/cathalgarvey/go-termux) - Termux-API layer ported to a Go library; write pseudo-apps for Android in pure Go with Termux/API/Widget!